Indian coal allocation scam: Allegations against Ajay Sancheti and his link with Nitin Gadkari

-Allegations against Vijay Darda
+Allegations against Vijay J. Darda

-Vijay Darda, a Congress MP, have been accused of direct and active involvement in the affairs of three companies JLD Yavatmal Energy, JAS Infrastructure & Power Ltd., AMR Iron & Steel Pvt.
+Vijay J. Darda, a Congress MP, have been accused of direct and active involvement in the affairs of three companies JLD Yavatmal Energy Limited, JAS Infrastructure & Power Ltd., AMR Iron & Steel Pvt.
 Ltd, which received coal blocks illegally by means of inflating their financial statements and overriding the legal tender process.

-Allegations against Premchand Gupta
+Allegations against Prem Chand Gupta

-UPA partner Rashtriya Janata Dal's leader Premchand Gupta's sons' company, new in the steel business applied for a coal block when Premchand Gupta was the Union minister for corporate affairs and secured it about a month after his tenure ended along with that of his government.
-The company in question is IST Steel & Power – an associate company of the IST Group, which is owned and run by Premchand Guptas two sons Mayur and Gaurav.
-IST Steel, along with cement majors Gujarat Ambuja and Lafarge, was allocated the Dahegaon/Makardhokra IV block in Maharashtra.
+UPA partner Rashtriya Janata Dal's leader Prem Chand Gupta Gupta's sons' company, new in the steel business applied for a coal block when Prem Chand Gupta was the Union minister for corporate affairs and secured it about a month after his tenure ended along with that of his government.
+The company in question is IST Steel & Power – an associate company of the IST Group, which is owned and run by Prem Chand Guptas two sons Mayur and Gaurav.
+IST Steel, along with cement majors Gujarat Ambuja and Lafarge, was allocated the Dahegaon / Makardhokra IV block in Maharashtra.

-The company, which applied for a block on 12 January 2007, and was awarded it on 17 June 2009, is sitting on reserves of 70.74 million tonnes.
+The company, which applied for a block on 12 January 2007, and was awarded it on 17 June 2009, is sitting on reserves of 70.74 million tons.
 The reserves it controls are more than the combined reserves held by much larger companies – Gujarat Ambuja and Lafarge.

 Gupta, who belongs to the Rashtriya Janata Dal headed by Bihar leader Lalu Prasad Yadav, was the minister of state for corporate affairs in UPA-I when his party was a constituent of the Congress-led coalition with 21 seats in Lok Sabha.
 However Mr Gupta maintains he had no involvement in IST Steel and denies influencing the coal-block allocation process.

 Allegations against Naveen Jindal

 Congress.
-MP, Naveen Jindal's Jindal Steel and Power got a coalfield in February 2009 with reserves of 1500 million metric tonnes while the government-run Navratna Coal India Ltd was refused.
+MP, Naveen Jindal's Jindal Steel and Power got a coalfield in February 2009 with reserves of 1500 million metric tons while the government-run Navratna Coal India Ltd was refused.

 On 27 February 2009, two private companies got huge coal blocks.
-Both the blocks were in Orissa and while one was over 300 mega metric tonnes, the other was over 1500 mega metric tonnes.
+Both the blocks were in Orissa and while one was over 300 mega metric tons, the other was over 1500 mega metric tons.
 Combined worth of these blocks was well over Rs 2 trillion (short scale) and these blocks were meant for the liquification of coal.
 One of these blocks was awarded to Jindal.
 Naveen Jindal's Jindal Steel and Power was the company which was allotted the Talcher coal field in Angul in Orissa in 2009, well after the self-imposed cut off date by the Centre on allocation of coal blocks.

 The Opposition alleged that the Government violated all norms to give him coal fields.
 Naveen Jindal, however, denied any wrongdoing.

 On 15 September 2012, an Inter Ministerial Group (IMG) headed by Zohra Chatterji (Additional Secretary in Coal Ministry) recommended cancellation of a block allotted to JSW (Jindal Steel Works), a Jindal Group company.

 On 11 June 2013, CBI has booked former Minister of State for Coal Dasari Narayan Rao and Congress MP Naveen Jindal for alleged cheating, graft and criminal misconduct in its 12th FIR in the coal blocks allocation scam.